MikeJewski/ArduinoDeck/README.md

 Install the OBS plugin from https://obsproject.com/forum/resources/obs-websocket-remote-control-of-obs-studio-made-easy.466/.
 I have not added the new features that were made available in September, I will be doing this when I get the time.

 # Using the software
+Make sure not to move anything out of any of the folders/change names of files.
+To run the program launch ArduinoDeck.exe

 Using a relatively blank layout: